radixdlt/scrypto-challenges/README.md

 - **Making a Progressive Web App**: Turn your React app into a PWA by following the steps outlined in the [PWA setup guide](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app).
 - **Troubleshooting**: If you encounter issues during the build process, refer to the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify).

-This format of the README is designed to provide clear instructions and links to further resources, streamlining the project setup and maintenance process for developers.

-Here's a rewritten version of the license section for clarity and conciseness:

 ---